Questions My Friends Ask | Part 2: Selecting a Test Type

 These tests rarely provide false positive results, so if you have symptoms or other reasons to suspect you might have COVID-19 and you test positive, assume that the test is accurate and act accordingly.

 Negative results are another story.
 At-home tests may not pick up infections during the first few days.
-So in Sara’s case, the best thing to do is to retest a couple of days later to make sure.
+So in Sara’s case, the best thing to do is to retest 48 hours later to make sure.
 That’s called serial testing, and it’s why most home tests are sold in sets of two.
 In the meantime, consider quarantining.
 If you have to interact with others, mask up for everyone’s safety.
 Even if you don’t have COVID-19, you might prevent the spread of a cold or other virus!

 . . .
 I just attended a large concert (or other indoor event), and now I feel a little awkward about showing up to other in-person commitments this week.